gsotirchos/benchmarking_planners/README.md

 ### 2.2.
 Benchmarking Pyre

 Follow the steps 1 and 2 from the [benchmarking and visualizing section](https://github.com/KavrakiLab/pyre/tree/master#4-benchmarking-and-visualizing-the-results) of Pyre's README:
- 1. Start a rosmaster instance (if you did not start one already).
+ 1. Start a rosmaster instance:

     ``` bash
     roscore  # in a separate terminal
     ```

  2. Run one of the following scripts.
-    - Benchmark SPARK, FLAME with full databases (500) and corresponds to Fig. 4b) for all three datasets.
+    - Benchmark SPARK and FLAME with full databases (500):

       ``` bash
       rosrun pyre benchmark.sh
       ```

-    - Benchmark SPARK,FLAME with incremental databases (10, 30, 50, 100, 300, 500 corresponds to Fig. 4c) for 'shelf_height_rot'.
+    - Benchmark SPARK and FLAME with incremental databases (10, 30, 50, 100, 300, 500) for 'shelf_height_rot'.

       ``` bash
       rosrun pyre benchmark_inc.sh